Notice of intent to make an Enhanced Partnership Plan and modified Enhanced Partnership Scheme

 As defined in the West Midlands Combined Authority Constitution

-On the 17th July 2019, TfWM issued a notice of the intention to prepare an Enhanced Partnership Plan and accompanying Enhanced Partnership Schemes.
+On 17 July 2019, TfWM issued a notice of the intention to prepare an Enhanced Partnership Plan and accompanying Enhanced Partnership Schemes.

 The EP Plan and accompanying EP Scheme have been prepared in partnership with local highway authorities, local bus operators and other interested key stakeholders.
 The EP Plan covers the area of the West Midlands Combined Authority, excluding those areas of the existing Advanced Quality Partnership Schemes in Birmingham City Centre, Solihull Town Centre and Wolverhampton City Centre.
 The EP Scheme aims to support the development of improved bus services on two corridors: A34(N) Walsall – Birmingham City Centre and A45 Birmingham Airport / B425 Solihull – Birmingham City Centre.